When he first heard about Nebraska’s new motorcycle helmet law, 20-year-old Cole Bottger looked forward to riding his motorcycle without a helme...

-Madonna is unique in that we have two licensed hospitals located in Omaha and Lincoln.
-Our specialty hospitals (commonly known as LTAC, or long term acute care) are overseen by internal medicine hospitalists, providing complex medical care for patients with a broad range of needs.
+Madonna is unique in that we offer two hospital levels of care on both our Omaha and Lincoln campuses.
+Our specialty hospitals (commonly known as LTACH, or long term acute care) are overseen by internal medicine hospitalists, providing complex medical care for patients with a broad range of needs.
 Our approach to complex medical care enables patients to participate in rehabilitation from their first days at Madonna.
-The therapy process is customized to each brain injury patient based on their diagnosis and abilities, but the goal at this level is to help the patient tolerate increased activity while building up their endurance and strength to either return home or move to the rehabilitation hospital.
+The therapy process is customized to each brain injury patient based on their diagnosis and abilities, but the goal at this level is to help the patient tolerate increased activity while building up their endurance and strength to either return home or move to the acute rehabilitation level of care.

-Our acute rehabilitation hospitals provide an intense program by providing of three or more hours of therapy per day.
+Our acute rehabilitation level of care delivers an intense program by providing three or more hours of therapy per day.
 By focusing on community reintegration and getting patients ready to resume their life activities, the goal at the acute care level is to resume the highest level of independence possible.
 Having both levels of care on the same campus minimizes the need for transfer and provides continuity and enables collaboration among clinical teams.

 Our Rehabilitation Day Program (RDP) may be appropriate at the next stage.
 Patients return to our campus 2-5 times per week for several daily hours of therapy, split among multiple disciplines of occupational, speech and physical therapy.
 RDP allows for community reintegration while still benefiting from a rigorous therapy schedule.